Our farm predominately survived the Holiday Tree Farm Fire in Oregon, here’s what happens next

-With the field prep done for the year it was back to getting ready for California and getting what beautiful trees we had left, into your homes.
+With the field prep done for 2020 it was back to getting ready for California and getting what beautiful trees we had left, into your homes.
 A whirlwind of a season (it’s own post to come soon), a brief rest and we’re back at it in the fields.
-While most of the country is experiencing sever weather, record cold, ice, and snow in many places; our crew is hard at work getting THOUSANDS of seedlings into the ground.
+While most of the country was experiencing sever weather, record cold, ice, and snow in many places; our crew is hard at work getting THOUSANDS of seedlings into the ground.

 Lucky for our field crew, we were able to get the ground turned before the frosts came, helping, ever so slightly to ease the laborious work of planting.

-The work is just beginning once we get the 22,000 seedlings in the ground.
+The work is just beginning once we get the all of this years seedlings in the ground.
 One of the most vital steps in making sure these seedlings make it to maturity is getting bud caps on all of them.
 Take a look at our post from last year, Spring time on a tree farm.
-Follow that up with, pruning, weeding, shearing, and a number of other tasks.
+Follow that up with, pruning, weeding, shearing, and watering if we’re in a drought year.
 Most people think our work is done once Christmas is over, but it’s just the beginning of a different type of work.
-With our crew in the fields every week, it really is a year round job for some of us.
+With our crew in the fields every week, it really is a year round job for us.

 Here you can watch Mark planting out in the field this spring, 1 down only 21,999 to go!
 The remnants of burnt trees he’s laying around the seedling, those will provide a bit of extra shade for the young trees tender roots.<p value="<amp-fit-text layout="fixed-height" min-font-size="6" max-font-size="72" height="80"><br>